 According to the statistics, 53% of people spend two to four hours a day on social media in the UK.
 Also, four in one people are spending more than five hours on social media in a day.

 Integral Ad Science (IAS), which specializes in the quality of digital media.
 These are some of the most important things they learned from their research.

 Based on the Social Media Ad Receptivity report, people who are online in the UK.
 It gives an overview of how people use social media, and insights into how people think about social media advertising.

-Social media has become an important way for advertisers to reach people who are online in the UK, with the ad spend is expected to reach £8.95bn by 2023.
+Social media has become an important way for advertisers.
+To reach people who are online in the UK, with the ad spend is expect to reach £8.95bn by 2023.

 According to the IAS study, Facebook is the most popular social media platform.
 And YouTube came in second and Instagram came in third.
-And other social platforms Snapchat, Pinterest, LinkedIn are followed by.76% of people who say they use a mobile device the most to see social media content followed by a desktop (14 percent) and a tablet (10 percent).
+And other social platforms Snapchat, Pinterest, LinkedIn are follow by 76% of people who say they use a mobile device.
+The most to see social media content followed by a desktop (14 percent) and a tablet (10 percent).